Euclideon/vaultclient/docs/UserGuide.md

 > Check your firewall or proxy settings.
 If running a proxy, check with your IT department that the address is correct and that the correct port is set.

 My proxy isn't working, why?
-> Authenticated Proxies at the time of this build do not have official proxy support.
-Adopt the proxy format of `protocol://username:password@domain/URI`.
+> Adopt the proxy format of `protocol://username:password@domain/URI`.
 Network metadata is not transmitted when using proxies and is stored in plain text file, which may assist solving connection issues.

 `Could not open a secure channel` Why is this popping up?
 > If you are using a proxy, your network may not be sending encrypted data.
 Ticking the "ignore certificate verification" may circumvent this issue.
 Note: Network Security certificates will not be verified.